isomerpages/govtech-stp/_work-pass-holder-lane/Vaccination Requirements for Entry via the Work Pass Holder General Lane (WPHL).md

 To be considered for exemption , employers must <a href="https://www.mom.gov.sg/exempt-vaccination">submit a request</a> for their pass holders and upload a doctor's memo.
 If the request is approved, employers can then proceed with the <a href="https://go.gov.sg/wphl-requirements">entry application</a>.

-Pass holders with travel history to [Category III or IV countries/regions](/wphl/shn-and-swab-summary) in the last 14 days before arriving in Singapore, must be <a href="#vaccinated">fully vaccinated</a> <b>before arrival</b>.

-<p style="margin-top:15px; margin-bottom:0px; font-size:20px; line-height:1.5;"><b>Note: </b>From 1 Nov 2021, all work pass holders and dependants arriving from Category I and II countries/regions, as well as CMP workers, helpers and confinement nannies from all countries/regions must be <a href="#vaccinated">fully vaccinated</a> before arrival.
-This is in addition to all pass holders from Category III and IV countries who were already required to be <a href="#vaccinated">fully vaccinated</a> since 10 Aug before arrival.
-Please read the <a href="#vaccinated">vaccination requirements</a> carefully.</p>

 <div id="vaccinated"></div>

 ### To be considered fully vaccinated, pass holders must: